 Alas, the trusty flax egg doesn’t work for everything, and all who’ve baked disappointingly flat cakes know it.
 This guide is here to help you get it right every time.
 Whether you’re making a simple scramble or attempting a vegan meringue for the first time, consult with us first to ensure a vegan win instead of an epic fail.

 What are chicken eggs?

-Most people—at least, those of us who didn’t grow up around chickens—accept chicken eggs as a staple food without truly knowing what they are.
+Most people accept chicken eggs as a staple food without truly knowing what they are.
 Let’s start with the basics.
 Only female chickens (hens) can produce eggs.
 Unlike female cows who only produce milk after giving birth, hens naturally produce eggs as part of their reproductive cycle.
-Yes, the eggs people eat are part of the fowl equivalent to a human’s “time of the month.”
+Yes, the eggs people eat are part of the fowl equivalent to human menstruation.

 If inseminated by a rooster, some of the hen’s eggs will be fertilized and develop embryos—the very beginning stages of a chick.
 Ova—or underdeveloped yolks within a hen’s ovaries—that are not fertilized will grow and make their way down the oviduct until they are laid.
 These embryo-less eggs still contain many of the same parts of fertilized eggs—the protective shell, the bacteria-blocking membrane, the nutrient-dense albumen (egg white), and the vitamin-rich yolk.